burraco135/text-classification-with-ngrams/README.md

-# Text classification with GAN
+# Text classification with ngrams